-The Architectural Conservancy of Ontario’s NextGen is excited to offer its 9th annual Job Shadow Program, taking place in February 2021.
+The Architectural Conservancy of Ontario’s NextGen is excited to offer its 11th annual Job Shadow Program, taking place during Heritage Week, February 20- 24, 2023.
 This program provides students with an opportunity to network and make key professional connections in their area of choice, learn about future job opportunities and gain experience for their resumes, as well as meet with other young people interested in heritage and get published.

-Our 45+ partner organizations, including architecture and engineering firms, government bodies and diverse non-profits, have generously agreed to meet with students or emerging professionals in a virtual capacity to discuss their what they do, their career progressions, opportunities in the field and their industries as a whole.
+Each year, our 30+ partner organizations, including architecture and engineering firms, government bodies and diverse non-profits, generously agree to meet with students or emerging professionals to discuss their experience, what they do, their career progressions, opportunities in the field and their industries as a whole.

-Given Covid-19 constraints, we are planning for hosts and NextGen Participants to meet online.
-Depending on government regulations in February 2021, any in-person meetings will be arranged at the discretion of the hosting organization.
+This year, hosts may choose to host students in person or online.
+Any in-person meetings will be arranged at the discretion of the hosting organization.

 • Discussions of the host’s own career progression

 • Sitting-in on meetings/consultations and reviewing planning documents

 • Professional reviews of a participant’s portfolio

 • Overviews of legislation, guidelines, policies, permitting, etc.

 • Assisting with special events

 View Information for Applicants and Hosts below.